-Currently the Bridge is experiencing difficultly hiring and onboarding staff, turnover is less than the desired goal, youth worker compensation is lower than peer organizations.
+Currently the Bridge is experiencing difficulty hiring and onboarding staff, turnover is higher than the desired goal, youth worker compensation is lower than peer organizations.

 The Bridge is increasing youth worker pay, streamlining the workflow process for resume review and scheduling interviews.
 Further changes will address problem areas in the recruitment process.
+These may be most significantly impacted by a change to the Bridge payroll company.

 We are reviewing areas related to staff compensation, recruitment and retention in an effort to attract and retain more qualified staff.
-This effort will result in a lower turnover rate.
+This effort will result in a longer staff retention period and lower turnover rate.

-Action steps include contacting recently hired employees to discuss their hiring experience and utilizing their feedback to improve the hiring process.
-We will also create an exit survey for terminating youth worker staff.
+Action steps included contacting recently hired employees to discuss their hiring experience and utilizing their feedback to improve the hiring process.
+We also created an exit survey for terminating youth worker staff.
 Completed surveys will provide information about reasons for leaving and where they are going.
 The Bridge will continue to review compensation data.
+As of 6/30/21 insufficient data had been collected.
+This hindered the ability to draw conclusions, implement change, and work toward attracting and maintaining staff.
+However, we did hire 16 new staff in Q4 of FY21.
+Of those, 11 were for residential programs.
+DCF implemented a new portal for background checks.
+This is cutting turnaround time and increasing hiring efficiency.